torch2424/live-stream-radio/README.md

 - [lsr-wrapper](https://github.com/LSRemote/lsr-wrapper) - A Promise based wrapper around the `live-stream-radio` api.

+# Radios built with `live-stream-radio`

+Please feel free to share your radio if you are using `live-stream-radio`.
+Just open an issue, and we can add it to the README. 😄

 # Compatibility

 Currently, this should work under any OS with support for [Node](https://nodejs.org/en/) and [FFMPEG](https://www.ffmpeg.org/).
 Specifically in the tradition of this project being developed for raspberry pi, formerly as piStreamRadio , this also supports Raspbian as well.